-- (a) On access doors the frame, hinging, and latching mechanism. - (b) On acoustical doors the frame, sill, and latching mechanism. - (c) On chute doors the frame, hinging, latching, and closing mechanism. - (d) On dumbwaiter doors see 8-3.3. - (e) On service counter doors frames, sills, wall guides, counterbalancing, and automatic closing mechanisms. - (f) On material conveying systems the frame, sill guides, and automatic closing systems (refer to Appendix D for guidelines). - 1-6.3 Authorities having jurisdiction shall be consulted as to the size of oversize doors that may be deemed acceptable in a given location.
+- (a) On access doors the frame, hinging, and latching mechanism. - (b) On acoustical doors the frame, sill, and latching mechanism. - (c) On chute doors the frame, hinging, latching, and closing mechanism. - (d) On dumbwaiter doors see 8-3.3. - (e) On service counter doors frames, counters, wall guides, counterbalancing, and automatic closing mechanisms. - (f) On material conveying systems the frame, sill guides, and automatic closing systems (refer to Appendix C for guidelines). - 1-6.3 Authorities having jurisdiction shall be consulted as to the size of oversize doors that may be deemed acceptable in a given location.

-1-7 Glass.
+1-7 Glazing Material.

-- 1-7.1 Only labeled wired glass, not less than 1⁄2 in.
-(6.35 mm) thick, labeled for fire protection rating and installed in approved steel frames, shall be used.
-The glass shall be well imbedded in putty and all exposed joints between the metal and glass shall be struck and pointed. - 1-7.2 Glass shall not be used in either doors having a 3-hour fire protection rating or doors having a 11⁄2-hour fire protection rating for use in severe exterior fire exposure locations.

-1-7.3 Wired glass shall be permitted in doors having the following fire protection ratings, when so tested:
+- 1-7.1 Only labeled fire protection rated glazing material meeting applicable safety standards or allowed to be used in fire assemblies by exemptions from these safety standards and installed in approved steel or other listed and approved frames shall be used.
+Wire glass shall be well imbedded in putty, and all exposed joints between the frame and wire glass shall be struck and pointed.
+Other glazing materials shall be installed in accordance with their individual listing. - 1-7.2 Glazing material shall not be used in either doors having a 3-hour fire protection rating or doors having a 11⁄2-hour fire protection rating for use in severe exterior fire exposure locations. - 1-7.3 Glazing material shall be permitted in doors having the following fire protection ratings, when so tested:

-Door Rating (hr) Max.
-Area of Glass per Door Leaf ^{2·3} (sq in.) (m 2) 1/2 & 1/3 limited to the maximum area tested 1 3/4 limited to the maximum area tested 1 1 & 1 1/2 2 100 sq in.
-(0.065 m2)
+Door Rating (hr) Max Area of Glass per Door Leaf ^{2,5} (sq in.) (m 2) 1/2 & 1/3 limited to the maximum area tested1 , 3/4 limited tothe maximum area tested : 1, 1 1⁄2 2 (100 sq in.
+(0.065 m 2)

-1Maximum area of individual exposed lights 1296 sq in.
+$^{^1}$ Maximum area of individual exposed lights 1296 sq in.
 (0.84 m2) with no dimension exceeding 54 in.
-(1.37 m).
+(2.37 m).
+Applies to $\frac{3}{4}$ -hour door rating.